Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-modals-to-an-ionic-app.md

 This button will do the same, dismiss our modal.

-And there you go, modals in Ionic are super easy and useful.
+And there you go, modals in Ionic are super easy and helpful.
 They can even pass and return data, which we'll discuss in another topic.

 You can find today's code on [GitHub](https://github.com/rebelchris/ionic-app/tree/modal).